hilljb/devenv/README.md

 It looks like miniforge may be an option in the future for replacing miniconda with a completely open source and license worry-free option.

+In VSCode, you can open the command palette and select `Python: Select Interpreter` to use a specific conda environment.

 ### Docker

 * Install Docker Desktop.